Flag of Japan: Imperial flags

-Starting in 1870, flags were created for the Japanese Emperor (then Emperor Meiji), the Empress, and other members of the imperial family.
+Beginning in 1870, flags were created for the Japanese Emperor (then Emperor Meiji), the Empress, and other members of the imperial family.
 At first, the Emperor's flag was ornate, with a sun resting in the center of an artistic pattern.
 He had flags that were used on land, at sea, and when he was in a carriage.
 The imperial family was also granted flags to be used at sea and while on land (one for use on foot and one carriage flag).
 The carriage flags were a monocolored chrysanthemum, with 16 petals, placed in the center of a monocolored background.
 These flags were discarded in 1889 when the Emperor decided to use the chrysanthemum on a red background as his flag.
 With minor changes in the color shades and proportions, the flags adopted in 1889 are still in use by the imperial family.